Hamzaxx370/OgreEdit/README.md

 Yakuza 1:

 -Import a CSV

 -Highlight the desired YAct

 -Import the YAct bin

--Edit, and add Effects(By highlighting a character/camera and then adding an effect) -Highlight the YAct
+-Edit, and add Effects(By highlighting a character/camera and then adding an effect)

+-Highlight the YAct

 -Export

 Yakuza 2:

 -Import a YAct

--Edit, and add Effects(By highlighting a character/camera and then adding an effect) -Select the YAct
+-Edit, and add Effects(By highlighting a character/camera and then adding an effect)

+-Edit, and add HActEvents(Every name must be unique for each HActEvent)

+-Select the YAct

 -Export

 -Import CSV

--Edit the HActEvents accordingly (Names must match inside YAct and CSV) -Export CSV
+-Edit the HActEvents accordingly (Names must match inside YAct and CSV)

+-Export CSV